 - Wash and chop the green chilli and cilantro

-- In a large mixing bowl, add the sliced onions, green chili, and cilantro leaves.
-Then add the chickpea flour (besan), rice flour, red chilli powder, turmeric powder, carom seeds, hing and salt.
+- In a large mixing bowl, add the sliced onions, green chili, ginger, and cilantro leaves.
+Then add the chickpea flour (besan), rice flour, red chili powder, turmeric powder, carom seeds, hing and salt.

 - mix using your hand.
 Squeeze the onions with your fingers while mixing.
 Don't add any water as a runny batter will not make crispy pakoras.
 Squeeze the onions until their moisture releases and a clumpy dough forms.

 - Add 1 teaspoon of oil to the onion batter.
 This can help make the air fryer pakoras softer inside.Only if needed, add 1-2 tablespoons of water so the onions are well coated with the gram flour and spices.